-Data synthesis

-For outcomes related to methodological quality, a systematic narrative synthesis will be provided, with relevant information summarised in text and tables.
+Data synthesis For outcomes related to methodological quality, a system-atic narrative synthesis will be provided. with relevant information summarised in text and tables.

-If there are at least three relevant studies, we will undertake meta-analyses of the quantitative data for the specified corneal sub-basal nerve plexus parameters (i.e. mean (SD)).
-Data from male and female participants will be pooled, as studies have shown that gender has no significant effect on corneal sub-basal nerve plexus parameters.[24, 25]
+If there are at least three relevant studies, we will undertake meta-analyses of the quantitative data for the specified corneal sub-basal nerve plexus parameters (ie, mean (SD)).
+Data from male and female participants will be pooled, as studies have shown that gender has no significant effect on corneal sub-basal nerve plexus parameters.

-We will convert non-parametric data to means (SD), using an established approach.[26]
-We will fit a multi-level random-effects model to pool the estimates.
-We will include estimates from male and female participants, as corneal sub-basal nerve plexus parameters do not vary by gender.[24, 25] The multi-level model will take into account the correlation between estimates from the same study that are presented separately for each sex and/or estimates presented separately for the left and right eyes.
-Next, we will fit a meta-regression model to assess how much of the between-study variation is explained by the following characteristics: (i) participant age (as this factor is potentially important relation to sub-basal nerve plexus parameters, [27] and (ii) study design (e.g., RCT, cohort (including pseudo-RCT and non-RCT) and other (including cross-sectional, case series/study)).
+We will convert non-parametric data to means (SD), using an established approach.
+We will fit a multilevel random-effects model to pool the estimates.
+The multilevel model will take into account the correlation between estimates from the same study that are presented separately for each sex and/or estimates presented separately for the left and right eyes.
+Next, we will fit a meta-regression model to assess how much of the between-study variation is explained by the following characteristics: (1) participant age (as this factor is potentially important relation to sub-basal nerve plexus parameters), and (2) study design (eg, RCT, cohort (including pseudo-RCT and non-RCT) and other (including cross-sectional, case series/study)).

-Statistical analyses will be carried out using the metafor package in R.[28, 29]
+Statistical analyses will be carried out using the metafor package in $\mathbb{R}^{.^{24}25}$